guimilan/Semantic-Image-Segmentation/README.md

 Having defined the architecture, it is then necessary to modify the model's parameters to fit the input data, which is usually called training.
 Training, particularly when it comes to deep learning, is a highly computationally intensive task which requires massive amounts of annotated data to accomplish.
 FCNs, however, exhibit the distinctive trait of having the aforementioned first portion be based on pre-existing networks, tipically the Alexnet and VGG.
 This has the advantage of enabling the model designer to incorporate layers from pre-trained instances of these networks into the FCN, in a practice known as fine tuning.
 As a result, the model as a whole requires less data and time to train.

 In this work, PyTorch's pretrained Alexnet was employed as the first portion of the network.
 It is important to note that the Pytorch implementation's architecture differs from the Alexnet used in the paper where the FCN was originally proposed, mainly in the number of convolutions per layer as well as the kernel size.
-This might prompt further study in which the original paper's approach could be tested against our model, as a way to assess the impact of each adjustment in segmentation accuracy.
+This might prompt further study in which the original paper's approach could be tested against our model as a way to assess the impact of each adjustment in segmentation accuracy.

 It is also of note that, due to the inclusion of skip connections between early and later layers, none of the pretrained layers were frozen, so that their weights are loaded as a form of initialization.
 The tranposed convolution layers are initialized randomly.